Worth-NL/notifications-local/README.md

 This README needs some love and may not be in an intuitive order.
 Please read the entire document top-to-bottom before trying to set up your environment.
 Please update this README if you think something is missing, in the wrong place, or poorly described =)

 ## Initial setup
+0) Make sure you install pass (https://www.passwordstore.org/) Make sure you have docker installed
+   Make sure you have your github ssh key installed.
+   Generate a gpg key to use for your pass password store.
+   Check out/create a credentials repository with pass. (`pass git init` etc) To run the sms stub, install go as well `brew install go`

 1) Clone this repository alongside your existing Notify repositories (if any).
     ```